 Pemi Week: The last week of Pemi, when the normal schedule of occupations ceases and daily events celebrate the season: Games Day, Woodsdude’s Day, the Triathlon, the Art Show, the performances of the Gilbert & Sullivan operetta, and more.
 It concludes with the Final Banquet, the Final Bean Soup, and the Final Campfire.

 Pine Forest: Like Flat Rock, Pine Forest is a picnic spot across the lake that cabins can canoe to with their counselors and cook dinner over the fire.

 Polar Bear: Every morning, campers leap out of bed with a glad cry (“huzzah!”), do quick exercises to wake up, and then jump in the lake.
 (Required for the first week that a boy is at camp for the summer, it’s optional afterward.)

 Pink Polar Bear: Why jump in the relatively warm lake to wake up, when you can dunk in a very cold stream first thing in the morning?
 Many boys choose this option.

 Soap bath: Every Sunday, campers take a quick bath in the lake, using their biodegradable soaps.
-While hot showers are available all week long, many campers figure, “why use a standard shower when I can bathe in a beautiful lake?!” thus, “soup bath.”
+While hot showers are available all week long, many campers figure, “why use a standard shower when I can bathe in a beautiful lake?!” thus, “soap bath.”